SB-GLOBAL-SE/SquadToScale/Migration-Script-DB/README.md

 This script executes a Migration From Zephyr Squad to Zephyr Scale on Server or Data Center, with both apps on the same Jira instance.
 It uses Jira, Squad and Scale APIs to read and insert entities.
 It also executes some queries on Zephyr Scale Database to fetch complementary data to help the migration.
+This migration will COPY data from Zephyr Squad to Zephyr Scale.

 <!-- TOC -->